TwilCynder/goombalib-parser/readme.md

 To clarify : this is a parser that always returns an array.
 Each time the parsed argument is one of the triggers you specified as the first argument (either a string or an array of strings), the next argument is added to the array.

 This parser does not take a "default" option, and simply returns an empty array if the trigger was never seen.

+Options can be :
+- length : if above 1, this parser will save this amount of arguments after each occurence of the trigger, and return an array of arrays

 This method supports the "transform" option (see [Universal Options](#universal-options)) ; keep in mind that it will work in a slightly special way, as the conversion will not be applied to the value of this parser directly (which is an array), but to all of its elements.